two cautionary tales for oboe and chamber ensemble

 TALE TWO: she is memories for lots of people

-Flute (doubles Piccolo), Oboe (doubles English Horn and small triangle), Clarinet (plays Bb, Eb & Bb Bass), Alto Saxophone (doubles Bari.
-Sax. and Bell Tree) Bassoon (doubles Contrabassoon), Horn, Trumpet in C, Bass Trombone, Tuba (all brass players double on suspended "found metals"), 2 Percussion [Perc.
-I: Glockenspiel, Vibraphone, Xylophone, Marimba, Almglocken, 6 Flower pots, Marching Bass Drum, Kick Drum, Whip, Guiro, Temple Blocks, Wind Machine, Large Wood Crate, Suspended Metal Trash Can.
-Perc II: Glockenspiel, Crotales, Vibraphone, Tubular Chimes, Kick Drum, Marching Bass Drum, Large Bass Drum, Medium Woodblock, Ribbon Crasher, Suspended Metal Trash Can], Harp (doubles Sleigh Bells and Very Large Theatre Ratchet), 2 Pianoforti (Piano 2 doubles Celesta, Synth., Toy Piano, and Very Large Theatre Ratchet), Soprano, 2 Violins, Viola, Violoncello, Contrabass
+Flute (doubles Piccolo), Oboe (doubles English Horn and Small Triangle), Clarinet (plays Bb, Eb & Bb Bass), Alto Saxophone (doubles Bari.
+Sax and Bell Tree) Bassoon (doubles Contrabassoon), Horn, Trumpet in C, Bass Trombone, Tuba (all brass players double on Suspended "Found Metals"), 2 Percussion [I: Glockenspiel, Vibraphone, Xylophone, Marimba, Almglocken, 6 Flower pots, Marching Bass Drum, Kick Drum, Whip, Guïro, Temple Blocks, Wind Machine, Large Wood Crate, Suspended Metal Trash Can; II: Glockenspiel, Crotales, Vibraphone, Tubular Chimes, Kick Drum, Marching Bass Drum, Large Bass Drum, Medium Woodblock, Ribbon Crasher, Suspended Metal Trash Can], Harp (doubles Sleigh Bells and Very Large Theatre Ratchet), 2 Pianos (Piano 2 doubles Celesta, Synthesizer, Toy Piano, and Very Large Theatre Ratchet), Soprano, 2 Violins, Viola, Violoncello, Contrabass

 17 March 2009